Face shields, eye goggles advised to prevent COVID-19 spread

 Once in the conjunctiva and tear film, COVID-19 can be spread to others by rubbing your eyes and transferring the virus to other objects or directly to people with your fingers.

 From the nose and throat, the coronavirus can be inhaled into the lungs, causing respiratory distress and other symptoms of the disease.
+The risk of this method of transmission, however, appears to be very low and has not been proven.

 SEE RELATED: Coronavirus transmission through the eyes